ArenKDesai/Aren-s-Notes/Big Data Systems/Spark.md

 ## Joins

 ### Shuffle Sort Merge Join
-Tables are transferred over the network, and data is
+Tables are transferred over the network, and data is grouped individually on parti